Shinji322/lllml/README.md

 Core features currently include:
 * Variables!
-    * These can be from a user supplied dictionary or special variables like: `$1`
+    * These can be from a user supplied dictionary or special variables like: `$1`, previous inputs
 * Control flow!